c2lang/documentation/documentation/docs/language/struct_functions.md

+# Struct functions
-Another new feature in C2 are the __struct-functions__.
+__Struct functions__ are another new feature in C2.

-The struct-functions are a _syntatic-sugar_ feature that makes code more readable.
+Struct functions are _syntactic-sugar_ that makes code more readable.

 The example below shows how it works: